runtimeverification/gitbook-kontrol/guides/kevm-foundry-integration-example/property-verification-using-kevm.md

 **Note:** The process should take a minute and may emit some warnings, so don’t worry.
 Also, remember that during the development, you may need to rebuild the definition in various ways.

-If you change the Solidity code, you must re-run `kontrol build` command again with the `--regen` option.
+If you change the Solidity code, you must re-run `kontrol build` command.

 For more information about `kontrol build` and available options, run: